Erandelax/fonline-roleplay-server/_posts/2019-01-20-introduction.md

 For more than five years.

 So you can believe how excited I was when at last September [@VVish](https://github.com/orgs/fonline-long-journey/people/VVisher) invited me to participate in the [(Long Journey)](https://github.com/fonline-long-journey/) project.
-Sadly, theorem "if you don't start the game session after one month of the development" got confirmed...
+Sadly, theorems "if you don't start the game session after one month of the development" + "every FOnline scripter burns out after a few months" got confirmed...
 Again.
 So, at the December I quit and the project went into "frozen" state.
 Fortunately, unlike other game sessions, this build was originally planned as an open-source, so anyone can take it at the project [Github](https://github.com/fonline-long-journey) and carry on in any direction.

 ## Now
-One of the reasons I quit was that I never really liked the idea of making the "game server/session".
-FOnline SDK is too far from acceptable for comfortable roleplaying (despite the fact that many will say that for this they need just a chat line) to have an idea like that.
+One of the reasons I quit was that I never really liked the idea of making the "game server".
+FOnline SDK is too far from acceptable level for comfortable roleplaying (despite the fact that many will say that for this they need just a chat line) and I'm too far from being sure that I'd not quit the whole FOnliny thing halfway to join any devteams right now.

-So, what I really wanted all of this time was to develop a relatively clean-state FOnline Roleplaying SDK build which could replace that old TNF monster for anyone planning to start his own game session.
+What I really want to do no is to develop a relatively clean-state FOnline Roleplaying SDK build which could replace that old TNF monster while being more RP-applicable than 476* TLA build, so that anyone could just take it, change some config values and maps and will be good to go.

-And of course, who am I fooling, most of all I want to check and proof viability of few own core mechanic concepts.
+And of course, who am I fooling, most of all I want to check and proof viability of few own core mechanics.
 Something just. *Really new*.
+And really fit to my own taste.

-Not sure how much time it might take, tho.
+Just beware that it might take years or I'll just quit few month later.